-North Fork Reservoir Angling Regulations
+North Fork Reservoir Fishing Regulations

 North Fork Reservoir, in ODFW’s Willamette Zone, uses the same river opener applied to salmon and steelhead rivers in the region.
 It is open from the fourth Saturday in May through Oct.
 31.

-The daily limit is five hatchery trout, which must have a clipped and healed adipose fin.
+The daily limit is five hatchery rainbow trout trout, which must have a clipped and healed adipose fin.
 There is no longer a minimum length for fin-clipped trout; only one trout over 20 inches may be retained.

-During cool springs, especially in years with healthy snowmelt, North Fork Reservoir’s water can be a bit cold for ideal fishing in the first few weeks.
-Cole has found water temperatures in the low 40s at the opener, while the best bite often occurs when the water is closer to 55 degrees.
+A former fishing guide here, Ken Bear Cole, has found water temperatures in the low 40s at the opener, while the best bite often occurs when the water is closer to 55 degrees.

 The ideal conditions usually exist from June through July and sometimes into early August.
-The fishing slows a bit in the hottest weeks, but thanks to cooler weather and late-season fish plantings, angling picks back up again into September and through October.

 Shore anglers will find good access to willing fish near the boat ramp closest to the dam, which is at the northwest end of the reservoir (closest to Estacada).

 Or, another popular boat-fishing area is down the reservoir farther, from a natural point up past the lower boat ramp, which is where much of the stocking occurs.

 Fishing with bait is the preferred technique for shore anglers.
 Many use a small ball of Berkley PowerBait, floating the hook just off the bottom.

 He often fishes a piece of nightcrawler, salmon eggs or PowerBait products between 3 and 6 feet beneath the float.
 When the fishing is a bit tough, he’ll bait up with a small cluster of salmon roe.

 Cole recommends a 4-pound test leader for North Fork Reservoir, where very few of the fish will threaten light leader.
 He likes Berkley Vanish, a fluorocarbon line that all but disappears in the water and holds up well.

-Flashy attractors help draw strikes, and Cole typically uses a smaller set of blades like many kokanee anglers employ to cut the drag.
+Flashy attractors help draw strikes, and Cole typically uses a smaller set of blades like many kokanee anglers employ to cut down on the drag that larger attractors create.
 It might take ¼ to 1 ounce of weight to drop the rig down to fish level.